Yes, we are OPEN and shipping orders. Many of us are working from home to provide a safe work environment for those working the shipping lines.

-Our exclusive stainless steel spring wire handle clips (PAT PEND.) allow for the automatic function of holding the lid down when the handle is in the up position (the same function as the original plastic clips) or, they can be manually snapped over the handle to lock it in the up position to keep it away from the heat without locking the lid down allowing the lid to be taken on and off freely while the handle remains cool to the touch.
+Our exclusive stainless steel spring wire handle clips (PAT PEND.) allow for the automatic function of holding the lid down when the handle is in the up position (the same function as the original plastic clips).
+They can be manually snapped over the handle to lock it in the up-right position to keep it away from the heat without locking the lid down.
+This allows the lid to be taken on and off freely while the handle remains cool to the touch.
 This position also allows for burn free, easy pouring.
-What makes this Billy Pot unique is its internal dish that allows you to steam or cook inside the main pot itself.
+What makes this Billy Bush Pot unique is its internal dish that allows you to steam or cook inside the main pot itself.
 You can also use the dish to eat out of after cooking.
-The Zebra Billy Pot is made of durable 18-8 stainless steel that will resist corroding, provide years of use and still look great.
-The positive locking handle keeps everything in place during transport.
+The Billy Bush Pot is made of durable 18-8 (304) Stainless Steel that will resist corroding, provide years of use and still look great.
+The locking handle keeps everything in place during transport.

 If you like your camping gear to last and be versatile, this is the camp pot for you!
 Made of thick 18-8 (304) Stainless Steel these pots can be used directly in the campfire on a regular basis and still last a lifetime.
-This is the wilderness camping Bushcraft pot that does it all with our (pat pend) SS Handle Clips upgrade you can lock the bail handle in the upright position for easy pouring as well as hold the lid in place to turn your pot into a camp oven to dry bake breads and cakes right at camp.
+This is the wilderness camping Bushcraft pot that does it all.
+With the upgrade to our (PAT PEND.)
+SS Handle Clips you can lock the bail handle in the upright position for easy pouring as well as hold the lid in place to turn your pot into a camp oven to dry bake breads and cakes right at camp.

 When baking or roasting in a horizontal pot I keep the heat low, it seems that only a very small flame is needed to achieve a high cooking temperature.

 I place rocks in the pot to act as a heat sink.